-- Authors from a pharmaceutical company that sponsor any clinical trial, must declare their interest during submission in the "CoI".
+- Authors from a pharmaceutical company that sponsors any clinical trial, must declare their interest during submission in the "CoI".
 They should also adhere to the Good Publication Practice guidelines for pharmaceutical companies (GPP3), which are designed to ensure that publications are produced in a responsible and ethical manner.

-- The guidelines also apply to any companies or individuals that work on industry-sponsored publications, such as freelance writers, contract research organizations and communications companies.
+- The guidelines also apply to any companies or individuals that work on industry-sponsored publications, such as freelance writers, contract research organizations, and communications companies.

-- Kowsar will not publish advertorial content.
+- Briefland will not publish advertorial content.

 Approach to undisclosed CoI before Publishing

 - Based on the COPE flowchart: